gokulm/BoltOn/docs/optional.md

     {
     }

-And then create a custom interceptor in case if you want to tweak the MediatorContext, like the one mentioned [below](/optional/#interceptor) and create a custom UnitOfWorkOptionsBuilder to change the transaction isolation level or timeout, like the one mentioned [below](/optional/#unitofworkoptionsbuilder).
+And then create a custom interceptor in case if you want to tweak the ChangeTrackerContext, like the one mentioned [below](/optional/#interceptor) and create a custom UnitOfWorkOptionsBuilder to change the transaction isolation level or timeout, like the one mentioned [below](/optional/#unitofworkoptionsbuilder).
 And, finally register them like this:

-    serviceCollection.RemoveInterceptor<MediatorContextInterceptor>();
+    serviceCollection.RemoveInterceptor<ChangeTrackerInterceptor>();
-    serviceCollection.AddInterceptor<CustomMediatorContextInterceptor>();
+    serviceCollection.AddInterceptor<CustomChangeTrackerInterceptor>();
     serviceCollection.AddTransient<IUnitOfWorkOptionsBuilder, CustomUnitOfWorkOptionsBuilder>();

 Interceptor
 -----------

-    public class CustomMediatorContextInterceptor : IInterceptor
+    public class CustomChangeTrackerInterceptor : IInterceptor
 	{
-		private readonly MediatorContext _mediatorContext;
+		private readonly ChangeTrackerContext _changeTrackerContext;

-		public CustomMediatorContextInterceptor(MediatorContext mediatorContext)
+		public CustomChangeTrackerInterceptor(ChangeTrackerContext changeTrackerContext)
 		{
-			_mediatorContext = mediatorContext;
+			_changeTrackerContext = changeTrackerContext;
 		}

 		public TResponse Run<TRequest, TResponse>(IRequest<TResponse> request,
 			Func<IRequest<TResponse>, TResponse> next) where TRequest : IRequest<TResponse>
 		{
-			_mediatorContext.IsQueryRequest = request is IQuery<TResponse> || request is IQueryUncommitted<TResponse>;
+			_changeTrackerContext.IsQueryRequest = request is IQuery<TResponse> || request is IQueryUncommitted<TResponse>;
 			var response = next(request);
 			return response;
 		}